GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2023-05-03-java-exception-patterns.md

 **When:** It can be used in any application that needs input validation.
 Basically, every time.

 **Why**: There are several ways of doing input validation in Java.
 You should, for example, return a boolean that checks for validations.
 Exceptions are a good way to go because you can provide an insightful message inside them and distinguish among different kinds of input errors.
-Additionally, throwing exceptions to the upper layer means freeing the application from the logic of handling exceptions, avoiding repetitions.
+Additionally, throwing exceptions to the upper layer means freeing the application from the logic of handling exceptions, and avoiding repetitions.

 **Example**:The most basic example in Vanilla Java is simply to define a method, called before the business logic act, that just validates input and throws exceptions.

 {% highlight java %}
 public boolean checkInput(SomeBean bean) {
-    if(bean == null )
+    if(bean == null ){
-    {
         throw new IllegalArgumentException("The bean is null");
     }
-    if(bean.getName() == null )
+    if(bean.getName() == null ){
-    {
         throw new IllegalArgumentException("the name is null")
     }
 }